simon-ritchie/apysc/docs_src/source/timer.md

     dest_dir_path='timer_basic_usage/')
 ```

-If you click the following rectangle, then the timer will be started, and the rectangle x value will be increased by the timer.
+If you click the rectangle, the timer starts, and the handler increases the rectangle x value.

 <iframe src="static/timer_basic_usage/index.html" width="350" height="150"></iframe>